fhumbertodf/dicionario/Textos4.md

 I live in Ontario.
 Even within Ontario life can be quite different.
 The capital of Ontario is Toronto.
-Toronto is a very busy citywith lots of apartments,officesandshops.
+Toronto is a very busy city with lots of apartments, offices and shops.
-Torontoisanexcitingplace,and it has a lottooffer.
+Toronto is an exciting place, and it has a lot to offer.
-There are theatresandrestaurantstosuiteverytaste.
+There are theatres and restaurants to suit every taste.
-Theculturein Torontois verydiverse.
+The culture in Toronto is very diverse.
-Ifyoudrive a fewmiles north ofToronto, you willfind places that are tranquilandpeaceful.
+If you drive a few miles north of Toronto, you will find places that are tranquil and peaceful.
 Many people leave Toronto on the weekends and drive to their cottages where they find rest and relaxation.
 Canada is made up of many different cultures.
-People ofmanydifferent ethnic backgrounds live inharmony in Canada.
+People of many different ethnic backgrounds live in harmony in Canada.
-Thatis why I like Canada.
+That is why I like Canada.
 In Canada, we celebrate our differences.*

 ## 89 Food.